Stéphane Dion, inconspicuous achiever

 And Stéphane himself does not appear to be particularly religious.
 He only married his wife, political scientist Janine Krieber, so they could adopt a daughter, Jeanne, from Catholic Peru in 1988.
 Before that the two had lived together, like so many Quebecers of their generation, for almost 10 years — from when they were students at Laval, through four years of graduate work at the Paris Institute of Political Studies (he graduated in 1986 with a doctorate in sociology), to the start of their academic careers in Montreal and, for her, Quebec City.
 Dion's academic work has mostly been as a cold-eyed analyst of bureaucracies and public administration and he is not a particular fan of institutions, religious or otherwise.
 As his wife, Janine, told an interviewer, for her husband "all that exists is the individual.
 Everything else is a social construction, hence does not exist."

 As it turns out, Dion was out of the country (in Paris and Washington, on a sabbatical) during the 1980 Quebec referendum and the collapse of the Meech Lake Accord a decade later.
-He told one interviewer that he felt indifference over the referendum vote, it didn't affect him one way of the other.
+He told one interviewer that he felt indifference over the referendum vote.
 He seemed to feel the same about the collapse of Meech, which created paroxysms of anger within Quebec and led to the formation of the Bloc Québécois.

 But asked to write about the Quebec situation and the prospect of independence for an American publication, Dion sat down at his computer and developed a theme — the economic and human rights benefits for Quebec within Confederation — that made him realize he was a federalist.
 From that point, he never wavered, though it is probably not correct to call him an unreconstructed Trudeau federalist.